Meliox/FTPauto/README.md

 Script is mainly written to Debian/Ubuntu and is guaranteed to work under these!

 ## Installation
 There are several way to install FTPauto.
-Briefly summarized: The installer does just about everything for you.
-This is also the most stable version.
-You can also get the most recent version from git by pulling it.
+Sudo is necesary to install some dependent tools

 ### The installer (recommended)
 To get FTPauto, download and execute the installer: [download](https://raw.github.com/Meliox/FTPauto/master/install.sh)